arousi/UOT-IT-SWE/README.md

 So aim to getting at least 6 Courses each sem, get the dept courses first, pass them with a B, and get a good reputation in the faculty for any future occasion.

-Some software and tools I recommend to know before you enroll:
+Some software and tools I recommend to know before you enroll: `Contribute!`
 1. [Figma](https://www.figma.com/) for UI/UX in HCI Course
 2. [VS Code](https://code.visualstudio.com/), for developing Java and other courses languages and frameworks
 3. [Git](https://git-scm.com/) and [GitHub](https://github.com/), as it is the main form of proving your work in most courses